 TOU rates are designed to align your electricity costs with demand across the electric grid.
 Electricity is most expensive at times of high demand, like late afternoon and early evening, which means that your utility will charge you more per kWh during those “peak hours.”
 It also means that net metering credits will be worth more for electricity you send back to the grid during peak hours.

 Before your solar PV system can send electricity back to the grid, a representative from your city or town will come to your property to inspect the system and sign off on the installation.
 Under NEM 2.0, residential and small commercial system owners pay a small one-time “interconnection fee” to connect their solar panels to the electric grid.
-For SDG&E customers, the fee is $132, and PG&E customers will pay $145.
-PG&E has not yet confirmed its interconnection fee, but it’s expected to be between $75 and $150.
+For SDG&E customers, the fee is $132, PG&E customers will pay $145, and SCE customers pay $75.

 Non-bypassable charges (NBCs) are per-kilowatt hour charges that are built into utility electric rates.
 They add up to approximately 2-3 cents per kWh and go towards funding energy efficiency, low-income customer assistance, and other related programs.